What is PIM? Product Information Management Defined

 PIM systems are large, relational databases which store product-specific data.
 CMS software usually has less capacity and stores general content for internal use or for a company's website.

-Strong information architecture is essential for managing an extensive catalog of product data and SKUs.
+Strong information architecture is essential for managing an extensive catalogue of product data and SKUs.
 A PIM solution addresses this complexity by efficiently tracking cross-functional product information like the following:

 - Basic data

 Perhaps the most obvious information PIM systems capture is data directly related to the products themselves.
-This data may include universal product codes (UPCs), stock-keeping units (SKUs), and article numbers, as well as product names, titles, and miscellaneous information such as suggested usage.
+This data may include universal product codes (UPCs), SKUs, and article numbers, as well as product names, titles, and miscellaneous information such as suggested usage.

 Most consumers will not purchase a physical product without seeing a picture or video of it in use first.
 PIM software can store digital images, videos, gifs, and any other assets which communicate how products look or are used.